The Evolution of the Ferengi Emblem

 As mentioned above, another animated version of the logo appears in "Business as Usual".
 Here, the shape of the logo was also slightly changed, as a darker version of the logo in pale teal appears as a kind of shadow behind the lighter purple (almost pink) foreground version.
 For this purpose, both the shape of the logo in the foreground and the shadow was slightly changed.

 He's speaking from a Ferengi ship's Bridge, and behind him we see a BANNER that bears his personal crest.

 The banner features the Ferengi logo in yellow with a thick black border.
 The banner itself is burgundy on the left and turquoise on the right.
 On closer inspection, we can see that the two halves of the logo are farther apart than it is usually the case.
 So here it is a real form variant.
-The flag was never seen again.
+The banner remained forgotten for a long time.